marcus-at-localhost/docs/modules/import-feeds.md

 - **Entity** – select the desired entity for the imported data from the drop-down list of all entities available in the system.
 - **Unused Columns** – this field is initially empty.
 After save you will see here the list of available unmapped columns.
-- **Field delimiter for relation** – field delimiter, which is used to separate fields in the relation, default value is "|".
+- **List Value Separator** – this field is used to specify the symbol to separate the values in list.
-- **Data record delimiter** – is the delimiter to split multiple values (eg for "multienum" or "array" fields and attributes) or multiple related records.
 - **Mark for a non-linked attribute** – this mark is only available for the product entity.
 This symbol marks attribute which should not be linked to the respective product.
+- **Field delimiter for relation** – field delimiter, which is used to separate fields in the relation, default value is "|".
+- **Thousand separator** –  define the symbol, which is used as thousand separator.
+This parameter is optional.
+The numerical values without thousand separator will be also imported (eg both values 1234,34 and 1.234,34 will be imported, if "." is defined as a thousand separator).
+- **Decimal mark** – select the used decimal mark, usually `.` or `,` should be defined here.
 - **Empty Value** – This symbol will be interpreted as "empty" value additionally to the empty cell, eg "" and "none" will be interpreted as "", if you define "none" as an empty value.
 - **Null value** – this value will be interpreted as "NULL" value.